-On occasion, a department may wish to pay an employee at a rate outside the identified salary range produced by the Salary Placement and Equity Tool.
+On occasion, a department may wish to pay an employee at a rate greater than the identified salary range produced by the Salary Placement and Equity Tool.
 In these cases, a justification must be submitted to the Division of Human Resources for review prior to the employee’s hire and/or change in salary.
-For more information, contact HR Compensation.
+For more information, contact HR Compensation at email@example.com.

 In order to implement this new process, the following actions are underway: